zeroluck/docs/sources/reference/interception-scripts/index.md

 - step is a java integer

-The `prepareForStep` method can be used to prepare variables needed to render login page and store them in event context.
-As a result it should return `True` or `False`.
+The `prepareForStep` method can be used to prepare variables needed to render the login page and store them in an according event context.
+As a result it should either return `True` or `False`.

 This method has the following parameters: